Azure Cosmos DB serverless (Preview)

 APPLIES TO: SQL API Cassandra API Gremlin API Table API Azure Cosmos DB API for MongoDB

 Azure Cosmos DB serverless lets you use your Azure Cosmos account in a consumption-based fashion where you are only charged for the Request Units consumed by your database operations and the storage consumed by your data.
-There is no minimum charge involved when using Azure Cosmos DB in serverless mode.
+Serverless containers can serve thousands of requests per second with no minimum charge and no capacity planning required.

 Do you have any feedback about serverless?
 We want to hear it!
 Feel free to drop a message to the Azure Cosmos DB serverless team: firstname.lastname@example.org.